 When your child is moving to a new school we:

-- hold a review and invite key staff from the new school,
+- may hold a review in some instances and invite key staff from the new school,

 - talk to key staff at the new school about things that help your child to learn well and be happy at school,